War crime: International Criminal Court

-On 1 July 2002, the International Criminal Court (ICC), a treaty-based international court located in The Hague, came into being for the prosecution of war crimes committed on or after that date.
+On July 1, 2002, the International Criminal Court, a treaty-based international court located in The Hague, came into being for the prosecution of war crimes committed on or after that date.
 Several nations, most notably the United States, China, Russia, and Israel, have criticized the court.
 The United States still participates as an observer.
 Article 12 of the Rome Statute provides jurisdiction over the citizens of non-contracting states if they are accused of committing crimes in the territory of one of the state parties.

-The ICC only has jurisdiction over these crimes when they are "part of a plan or policy or as part of a large-scale commission of such crimes."
+The ICC only has jurisdiction over these crimes when they are "part of a plan or policy or as part of a large-scale commission of such crimes".